aretallack/chapter_3_erosion_mapping/README.txt

+This project contains code used for processing and producing figures from digital surface models created using both LiDAR and SfM.

-1. src
+1. Folders
+ - src: contains source code, written in both R (.r/.qmd) and Python
+ - data: contains original data that is used in r and python scripts
+ - outputs: outputs of data processing (files from data folder modified by script)
+ - figures: figure outputs for produced manuscript (produced from r .qmd files)

+2. Languages
-Code is written in both R and python, organised into r and python folders.
+Code in the src folder is written in both R and Python.
+R code is in the form of either .r files or quarto markdown files (.qmd)*

+*install.packages("quarto") may need to be run if facing issues.

+3. Scripts
+R scripts are contained within src/r.

-R code is use for figure / table creation, and quarto markdown files are labelled based on the figure / table number that they produce in the manuscript.
+R is used for figure / table creation.
+Scripts are named based on the figure / table number that they produce in the manuscript.
 Some numbers are missing - these figures are maps, created in ArcGIS Pro.

-1.2. code order
-Python code should be run first - this takes the raw DSMs and clips and differences.
-The clipped / differenced DSMs are the inputs to the R code which creates the figures.
+A single Python script is contained within src/python

+This python code is used to process the raw DSMs.
+Processing includes cropping to the erosion gully boundary, and differencing DSMs.

+4. Code Order
-Within the R code, the balance_sampleZones.R script goes first.
-All other .qmd files may be run in any order.
+Python code should be run first - as R code relies on its outputs to produce figures Of the R code, balance_sampleZones.R should be run first.
+All other scripts ay be run in any order.

-1.3. functions.r

-This script contains longer functions that are used several times throughout the other .qmd files. this file is sourced to load functions.
+ - functions.r contains longer functions that are used several times throughout the .qmd files

-2. folders
-Original data is contained in the data folder Processed data from the python script, and balance_sampleZones.R are saved to the outputs folder figures from the R code are saved in the figures folder.

-2.1 data folder
+2.1 DATA STRUCTURE
 For code to run, data should be placed within the data folder as below:

-E:/phd_chapters/chapter_4_erosion_mapping/data/

 data
 ├── shp